usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.1.4 Visual Card Topography

-The information on a PIV Card shall be in visual printed and electronic form.
+The information on a PIV Card SHALL be in visual printed and electronic form.
 This section covers the placement of visual and printed information.
 It does not cover information stored in electronic form, such as stored data elements, and other possible machine-readable technologies.
 Logically stored data elements are discussed in Section 4.2.

-As noted in Section 4.1.3, the PIV Card shall contain a contact and a contactless ICC interface.
+As noted in Section 4.1.3, the PIV Card SHALL contain a contact and a contactless ICC interface.
 This Standard does not specify whether a single chip is used or multiple chips are used to support the mandated contact and contactless interfaces.

-To achieve a common PIV Card appearance, yet provide departments and agencies the flexibility to augment the card with department or agency-specific requirements, the card shall contain mandated and optional printed information and mandated and optional machine-readable technologies.
-Mandated and optional items shall generally be placed as described and depicted.
-Printed data shall not interfere with machine-readable technology.
+To achieve a common PIV Card appearance, yet provide departments and agencies the flexibility to augment the card with department or agency-specific requirements, the card SHALL contain mandated and optional printed information and mandated and optional machine-readable technologies.
+Mandated and optional items SHALL generally be placed as described and depicted.
+Printed data SHALL NOT interfere with machine-readable technology.

 Areas that are marked as reserved should not be used for printing.
 The reason for the recommended